 - Schedule a one-time call

-|Dynamics 365 Field Service||- Call an expert listed in a field service work order - Save call artifacts (for example, call recording, files shared) to a Field Service work order
+|Dynamics 365 Field Service||- Call an expert listed in a Field Service work order - Save call artifacts (for example, call recording, files shared) to a Field Service work order

 |Power BI||- View a Power BI dashboard embedded in a Field Service work order

-Note that using the Calls dashboard in the model-driven app does not require a Power BI license.
+Using the Calls dashboard in the model-driven app does not require a Power BI license.